javintx/mower/README.md

 # TO-DO

-- Refactor the "execute mower commands in plateau" use case
-- Add more business validations:
-    + Coordinates occupied
 - Add application hexagon
     + Command console application
 - Add e2e tests
+- Plateau could have 2 coordinates to define the size
+    + The verifyAreInside method in the plateau could be moved to Coordinates class.